munificent/magpie/doc/site/markdown/internals/hacking-on-magpie.md

 * `/script`: Example Magpie scripts.
 * `/spec`: The Magpie spec, the executable specification that defines and verifies the language.
 * `/src/com/stuffwithstuff/magpie`: The Java source code of the interpreter.
-* `/test`: The old test suite, which was used before I started the spec.
-It's probably horribly broken now.

 ## The Namespaces